loading

 The ICTCoC is constituted as a Committee of Council in respect of its duties and responsibilities, and as a committee of the Council in respect of all other duties and responsibilities assigned to it by the Council.
 The Committee oversee compliance by the Council with the requirements set out in these Terms of Reference of the ICTCoC.

-The ICTCoC shall comprise of three external ICT experts; one member of Council with ICT knowledge; one member of the Audit and Risk Committee (ARC); the Director: Corporate Services in an ex officio capacity; the Chief Financial Officer in an ex officio capacity and; the Chief Executive Officer in an ex officio capacity.
+The ICTCoC shall comprise of three external ICT experts; two members of Council with ICT knowledge; one member of the Audit and Risk Committee (ARC); the Director: Corporate Services in an ex officio capacity; the Chief Financial Officer in an ex officio capacity and; the Chief Executive Officer in an ex officio capacity.

 The three external ICT experts hold office for a period of three years, and they can serve for a maximum of two terms.